Azure-Samples/iotedge-logging-and-monitoring-solution/README.md

 - **QueueName**: Storage queue to publish events to.
 - **WorkspaceId**: Log analytics workspace Id.
 More info on how to retrieve the workspace Id can be found [here](https://www.cloudsma.com/2020/08/log-analytics-keys/).
 - **WorkspaceKey**: Log analytics workspace shared key.
 More info on how to retrieve the shared key can be found [here](https://www.cloudsma.com/2020/08/log-analytics-keys/).
+- **WorkspaceDomainSuffix**: Log analytics domain suffix.
+It will match the cloud you are using: `azure.com` for Azure Commercial Cloud, `azure.us` for Azure Government Cloud and `azure.cn` for Azure China Cloud.
 - **LogType**: A name to group logs by in Log analytics.
 It can be something like `iotedgemodulelogs`.
 - **EventHubName**: Event Hubs namespace authorization key with `listen` rights.
 It is **OPTIONAL** and required only when uploading metrics as IoT messages.
 - **EventHubConsumerGroup**: Event Hubs instance consumer group to read events from.
 Default is `$default`.
 It is **OPTIONAL** and required only when uploading metrics as IoT messages.